Oracle Database 11g Release 2 runs on the BS2000/OSD operating system.

 4K, 8K, 16K, 32K when using BS2000 4K pubset format

-Oracle Database and redo log files are BS2000 PAM files, and Oracle Database uses UPAM to access them.
+Oracle Database and online redo log files are BS2000 PAM files, and Oracle Database uses UPAM to access them.

 The following are the additional Oracle Database files: